Daniel Chávez Morán: Biography

 Under Chávez Morán, Grupo Vidanta became one of Latin America’s largest employers with a staff of more than 17,000 employees and consistent appointment to the Great Place to Work Institute’s list of Best Companies to Work for in Mexico.
 It operates over 30 hotels and several golf courses.
-Moran’s son Ivan Chavez has been with Grupo Vidanta since 2007 and as executive vice president is involved in the company's resort and entertainment interests.
+Moran’s son Iván Chávez has been with Grupo Vidanta since 2007 and as executive vice president is involved in the company's resort and entertainment interests.

 Chávez Morán and Grupo Vidanta were also responsible for the funding for the Mar de Cortés International Airport which opened in 2009 in La Jolla de Cortés, near Puerto Peñasco in the state of Sonora.

 Chávez Morán and Grupo Vidanta also brought a Cirque du Soleil dinner show, titled JOYÀ, to Vidanta Riviera Maya.

 In April 2016, Chávez Morán announced that Grupo Vidanta will be investing nearly $150 million and partnering with Hakkasan Group.
 In February 2018, the two companies debuted four new concepts at the Vidanta Los Cabos resort as part of this collaboration: OMNIA Dayclub, Herringbone, SHOREbar and Casa Calavera.
-In addition, it will be opening a theme park in Nuevo Vallarta in collaboration with Cirque du Soleil in the coming years.
+In addition, it will be opening a theme park in Nuevo Vallarta in collaboration with Cirque du Soleil in 2023.

 In November 2018, it was announced that Chávez Morán will be a part of the business advisory council to Mexico's President-elect Andrés Manuel López Obrador.